 Step 2: Choose a domain name, get hosting

-This is the name your blog is going to be called so choose wisely :) Once you've decided on your blog name, be sure to do a domain name search to make sure it's not taken i.e. search YOURBLOGNAME.com.
+This is going to be the name of your blog, so choose wisely.
+Once you've decided on your blog name, be sure to do a domain name search to make sure it's not taken i.e. search YOURBLOGNAME.com.
 I chose a blog name (Clever Girl Finance) that would make it immediately obvious what my content was about and who it was for.
-However, there are no rules to naming your blog.
+However, there are no rules for naming your blog.

-Over time your blog name will become synonymous with the content you create, just make sure you like the name you choose!
+Over time your blog name will become synonymous with the content you create, just make sure you like the name you choose.
 It shouldn't cost you that much to purchase your domain name alone (without hosting) and once you find a name you like, I recommend that you buy it.
-I can't tell you how many times I've thought of a domain name, searched for it and saw it was available and then procrastinated and the next time I tried to purchase it, it was taken.
+I can't tell you how many times I've thought of a domain name, searched for it and saw it was available and then procrastinated.
+The next time I tried to purchase it, it was taken.
 My advice would be to purchase it right away and keep it until you are ready to use it.

 Step 3: Set up your website

-Once your domain and hosting are out of the way, it's time to set up your blog and you have a couple options.
+Once your domain and hosting are out of the way, it's time to set up your blog.
+Here are a couple of options:

 Option 1: You can install your blog directly on BlueHost by using WordPress.
-They are the most popular blogging platform, due to their great SEO capability and ease to use, plus since a ton of people are on Wordpress (about 25% of the worlds blogs - wow) there are also a ton or resources available to help you.
+They are the most popular blogging platform, due to their great SEO capability and easy to use.
+Plus since a ton of people are on WordPress (about 25% of the world's blogs - wow) there are also a ton of resources available to help you.
 BlueHost has a tutorial on how to set it up and it's very simple - all you have to do is follow the instructions.
 Once you've set up WordPress, the fun can now begin and that is selecting your theme and blog design!

-Ok, so your blog is ready to go - now this is where you'll need to put in the effort to create your content which in turn will help your grow your audience, improve your web rankings and get closer to turning your blog into a profitable business.
-Like I mentioned above, creating content has helped me earn money with my blog, work with brands, grow my audience, get paid to write for other outlets and more.
+Ok, so your blog is ready to go.
+Now, this is where you'll need to put in the effort to create your content.
+This will help you grow your audience, improve your web rankings and get closer to turning your blog into a profitable business.
+Like I mentioned, creating content has helped me work with brands, grow my audience, get paid to write for other outlets and more.

-It's a good idea to create a content calendar or plan each month on what you'll be writing about and how often (daily, bi weekly, weekly etc).
-Not only will this help you stay on track as you create content, it will also ensure you don't run out of ideas of what to talk about on your blog (You can spend some time looking at the type of content the big bloggers in your niche are creating to help you get inspired).
+It's a good idea to create a content calendar or plan each month on what you'll be writing about and how often (daily, bi-weekly, weekly etc).
+Not only will this help you stay on track as you create content, it will also ensure you don't run out of ideas of what to talk about on your blog.
+Spend some time looking at the type of content the big bloggers in your niche are creating to help you get inspired.
 I use a free tool call Asana to plan out my content calendar and blog post content.
 It keeps me organized and I can set reminders for myself so I don't miss my content creation deadlines - it's pretty awesome.

 In addition, you'll want to enhance your content with photos and graphics to make them more appealing and easy to digest depending on the topics you create.
-For stock photos, I love pixabay.com, the images are free and they have a really broad selection.
-And for my design and graphic needs that I don't need to outsource, I use the paid version of Canva.com since I have a team but I started out with their free version which is also excellent.
+For stock photos, I love pixabay, the images are free and they have a really broad selection.
+And for my design and graphics needs that I don't need to outsource, I use the paid version of Canva since I have a team but I started out with their free version which is also excellent.

 A few other tips on creating content: The spell checker is your friend (and mine too).
-Also be sure to break up long paragraphs, use bullets and create easy to read and interesting headers based on your topic etc. A visually appealing, well written and well organized blog is not only attractive, it will make people want to share and that's exactly what you want!
+Also be sure to break up long paragraphs, use bullets and create easy to read and interesting headers based on your topic etc. A visually appealing, well written and well-organized blog is not only attractive, but it will also make people want to share and that's exactly what you want!

 Your list of subscribers that is!
-These are the people who will sign up to receive content from you because they have a high interest in what you are blogging about.
-The reason why you want to build a list is because this will be an audience that you actually "own" and you can communicate directly with via your newsletter and other email annoucements.
+These are the people who will sign up to receive emails from you because they are interested in your blog.
+The reason why you want to build a list is that you'll actually "own" this audience and you can communicate with them directly via emails to them.
 Even if people follow you on social media, you don't own those followers.

 This means that if for instance, Instagram goes out of business today, your followers will be gone along with them.
-Also growing your own list of subscribers means you can let them know when you launch products or services and turn a percentage of your subscribers into actual paying customers.
+Also growing your own list of subscribers means you can let them know when you launch products or services.
+Once you launch, you can turn a percentage of your subscribers into actual paying customers.

-You can encourage people to sign up for your list by providing them with a freebie like a checklist or mini eBook (I've built out an entire resource library) and be sure you put your subscribe button in visible areas on your blog.
+You can encourage people to sign up for your list by providing them with a freebie like a checklist or a mini eBook.
+Also, be sure to place your subscribe button in visible areas on your blog.

 To host my list, I use a platform called ConvertKit and I love how robust it is when it comes to tagging my audience into categories based on their interests, sending automatic welcome emails, their easy to set up sign up forms that I embed throughout my blog (you'll see one at the end of this post - I hope you'll sign up!) and much more.

-As you create content, you want to make sure people are reading it and that your blog is getting noticed so don't be afraid to share it far and wide.
-Facebook, Instagram, Twitter, Pinterest etc are just a few social media sites where you can get started with promoting your content (hey, you can even start with friend and family!).
+As you are creating content, you want to make sure people are reading it and that your blog is getting noticed so don't be afraid to share it far and wide.
+Facebook, Instagram, Twitter, Pinterest etc are just a few social media sites where you can get started with promoting your content.
+Hey, you can even start with friends and family!.

-In order not to get overwhelmed though, pick one or two platforms to start and set some time aside once a week to schedule your content for sharing.
+In order not to get overwhelmed though, pick one or two platforms to start.
+Set some time aside once a week and schedule your content for sharing.
 I use Later (specifically for my Instagram) and SmarterQueue (for Facebook, Twitter, LinkedIn etc) and love them both.